 LS IT recommends the following for backup:

 Our top recommendation, in most cases, is that you make use of Box and Box Drive to store your critical data.
-Box provides unlimited cloud storage at no cost, and Box Drive allows you to access that data as if it were locally stored on your computer.
+Box provides unlimited cloud storage at no cost to you, and Box Drive allows you to access that data as if it were locally stored on your computer.
 Box stores up to the 100 most recent versions of each file and makes it easy to access previous versions.
 Most common types of data (IS-3 P1, P2, and most P3) can be stored in Box, and Box Drive works for most common use cases.

 For backup of desktop and laptop computers, UC Davis has a contract for the CrashPlan Pro-e cloud backup service.
 The service allows you to backup an unlimited about of data from up to 4 computers per license at a cost of $100/year.
+Contact the LS IT service desk to purchase a license.

 - For cases where cloud backup is not a good option, we recommend using the built-in backup software (TimeMachine on Macintosh computers and Windows Backup on Windows computers) with an external USB disk.
 This is an effective and inexpensive option for backing up your data.
 HOWEVER, be sure that your backup drive is encrypted using BitLocker on Windows or FileVault2 on Mac.
 Also note the risk that the backup drive is typically co-located with the computer it is backing up.
 In most instances, you should purchase an external disk that is at least 50% larger than the disks you are backing up.
 Both the Mac and Windows built-in backup software will automatically store multiple versions of files, up to the size of your backup disk.
 This enables you to restore previous versions of a file, such as when you make changes to a document and later decide you would like to return to the original version.